akarnokd/rng-76/leveledlist.md

 var uniformChance = listSelfChance / entries.length;
 ```

-The overall chance for an empty list will be still just the sum of entry chances subtracte from 1.
+The overall chance for an empty list will be still just the sum of entry chances subtracted from 1.

 #### Combinatorial pick